neptune-ai/docs/docs/notebooks/configuration.rst

 3. In the Neptune UI, obtain your API Token and copy it to the clipboard.

    a.
-Next to your user name, click the avatar, and then click **Get API Token**.
+In the upper right corner, click the avatar, and then click **Get API Token**.

     .. image:: ../_static/images/notebooks/get_api_token.png
         :target: ../_static/images/notebooks/get_api_token.png